English as a Second Language Writing Grammar Audio Stories Communication Podcasts Academic Writing and More!

 To finally have my dream come true was a wonderful experience.

-They can also exist as the
+Gerunds and infinitive phrases can also exist as the object of the verb:

 When they went fishing that afternoon, he had to slow down and (to) have patience.

-We go dancing, or go someplace special to eat.
+We go dancing or go someplace special to eat.

 Part 3